Getting the most from slot bonuses and promotions

 Both live and online casinos have bonuses and promotions to attract new players.
 Taking advantage of these is a great way to top off your bankroll.

 Live casinos offer free play or matched play when you sign up for their loyalty schemes.
+These are often referred to as free bonus no deposit casinos.
 You can then track your gameplay and get further rewards depending on the amount you gamble.

 Online casinos offer a greater range of bonuses.
 Look out for some of the following:

 - Match Deposit Bonuses: The 100% match bonuses based on your first deposit are at most online casinos.
 Some are at 200% or more.

 - No Deposit Bonuses: Many state-regulated casinos in Pennsylvania and New Jersey will give you bonus cash to try their games for merely signing up.
 These bonuses are usually in the $10-$30 range.

 - Rebates on Losses: An alternative incentive is to offer bonus credits if you lose your initial deposit.
 The terms of these deals (for example, playthrough) can vary widely.

 - Free Spins: These can be linked to a deposit, or be completely free.
 You will usually have to wager any money you win a specified number of times.

 - Tiered Loyalty Schemes: Online slots enjoy loyalty rewards as well as their live counterparts.
 You’ll get bigger and better bonuses the more you play.

 Best slots strategy, don’t fall for slot machine myths